 I believe he was going to go with Brock versus Benoit.
 So he said, “We’ll do that the week before Mania.
 You will just have to take one bump, the F-5, and go ahead and get your surgery.”

 Now, I want you to also understand this would never happen today.
 Not with WWE’s Wellness Policy, not with their drug policy.
 That kind of stuff back then, that’s not happening anymore.
-If there’s something wrong with anybody’s neck and it’s broken, WWE is not going to let you wrestle.
+If there’s something wrong with anybody’s neck and it’s broken, WWE will not let you wrestle.
 So a lot of things have changed for the better.

 At the moment, I literally called Vince right then.
 I said, “Listen, let me go at Mania.
 I can do this.
 Have Brock and I go out and do it.
 I’ll drop the belt to Brock.”

 I wasn’t supposed to lose the title to Brock.
-I was supposed to continue to be the champion, but because of my neck injury, I was going to drop it to Brock.
-I talked to Vince into having the match.
+I was supposed to continue to be the champion, but I was going to drop it to Brock because of my neck injury.
+I talked Vince into having the match.

 Hi Kurt, love your work.
 My question is, do you ever feel like you are addicted to wrestling?
 I ask because of all the reports about your health, especially your neck being less than stellar, but you continued on for years.
 Thanks for the memories.